Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 Eligibility Requirements for Program

-• First-time undergraduate or transfer student from a Colorado community college
+• Begin attendance as a first-time freshman or new transfer student from a Colorado community college

 Ongoing Requirements to Maintain Eligibility